-We organize this paper in the following way.
-In Section II, we briefly document differences in child achievement and investment levels by family income using data from the Children of the National Longitudinal Survey of Youth (CNLSY).
+income, using data from the Children of the National Longitudinal Survey of Youth (CNLSY).
 Then, we summarize evidence on four additional stylized facts from the literature on child development in Section III.
-Sections IV-VIII develop and analyze a unified framework of dynamic skill investment that incorporates all four potential mechanisms commonly thought to drive investment and achievement gaps by family income.
+In Sections IV-VIII, we develop and analyze a unified framework of dynamic skill investment that incorporates all four potential mechanisms commonly thought to drive investment and achievement gaps by family income.
 We use this framework to formally examine whether the explanations are consistent with the stylized facts in Section III as well as other evidence in the child development literature.
 In Section IX, we conclude with a summary of our main results and their implications for future research.

-II Child Achievement and Investment Gaps by Family Income
+II.
+Child Achievement and Investment Gaps by Family Income

 In this section, we document differences in child achievement and investment behavior by family income using data from the CNLSY.
-A longitudinal survey that links mothers with their children, the CNLSY contains excellent measures of family background and income (starting in 1979), as well as biennial measures of child math and reading achievement and family investments in children (beginning in 1986).5
+A longitudinal survey that links mothers with their children, the CNLSY contains excellent measures of family background and income (starting in 1979), as well as biennial measures of child mathematics and reading achievement and family investments in children (beginning in 1986).